Gregorio-Moreta/nyc_subway_beherenow/README.md

 ## Setting Up a Django Project

-We're going to make a Django project called `nyc_subway` that will keep track of subway stations and lines!
+We're going to make a Django project called `nyc_subway_beherenow` that will keep track of subway stations and lines!
-We'll start by creating our project folder: `mkdir nyc_subway`.
+We'll start by creating our project folder: `mkdir nyc_subway_beherenow`.

 ### Set Up & Manage Virtual Environment

 We'll be using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) to manage our virtual environments.

-Create the virutal environment with `mkvirtualenv nyc_subway`.
+Create the virutal environment with `mkvirtualenv nyc_subway_beherenow`.

 We'll automatically enter the virtual envirnoment when we create it.
-Exit the environemnt with the `deactivate` command and re-enter with `workon nyc_subway`.
-If we're in the project's root directory and the root directory is `nyc_subway` all we will need to type is `workon .`.Running just the `workon` command will list all of our available environments and `rmvirtualenv environment_name` to delete one.
+Exit the environemnt with the `deactivate` command and re-enter with `workon nyc_subway_beherenow`.
+If we're in the project's root directory and the root directory is `nyc_subway_beherenow` all we will need to type is `workon .`.Running just the `workon` command will list all of our available environments and `rmvirtualenv environment_name` to delete one.

 ### Install Django